 French Toast Recipe

-- Soak bread slices in mixture until saturated.
+- Soak bread slices in mixture until saturated (about 10-15 seconds per side).
 Cook bread on a lightly buttered griddle or frying pan, over medium heat.
 Cook each side until golden brown.
 Serve hot.